 - The development will be served by individual private subsurface wastewater disposal systems. - Soil test pit analysis prepared by Alexander A. Finamore, LSE of Mainely Soils LLC dated March 25, 2019 states that the proposed development has suitable soils for a First Time System according to the Maine Subsurface Wastewater Disposal Code.
 The six test pits are shown the preliminary plan. - Soil test pit analysis was included in the preliminary septic system investigation included in the April 22, 2019 prepared by Stephen Marcotte, CG, LSE of Summit Geoengineering Services dated April 22, 2019.
 The four test pits are shown on the preliminary plan.
 There is not a test pit associated with the proposed disposal field E. - Septic system locations are shown on the plan.
 Disposal Field E, a septic system to serve Units 15 thru 44 is located at the dead end of the subdivision street.
-A septic system F to serve Units 45/46 is located behind those units, and septic system G to serve Units 47/48 & 49/50 is located behind those units.
+A septic system F to serve Units 45/46 is located behind those units, and septic system G to serve Units 47/48 & 49/50 is located behind those units. - State of Maine DHHS approval of engineered septic system E must be included with the Final Plan submission.
+The October 22, 2019 response to comments included a Maine DHHS approval of the engineered system dated October 7, 2019.
+It describes the treatment tanks as fifteen 1,500-gallon septic tanks, two 2,000-gallon flow equalization tanks, and two Fuji Clean CEN21 advanced treatment units.
+The proposed disposal area consists of six 60-foot-long rows of three foot by two-foot stone and pipe trenches.
+It states that there are no potable water supply wells reported within 300 feet of the proposal.
+The approval includes Maine DEP review comments that "...no reason was found to believe the proposal would cause unreasonable adverse impact on resources and uses in the area likely to be affected..."

-- State of Maine DHHS approval of engineered septic system E must be included with the Final Plan submission. - The preliminary septic system investigation notes that there is one known water supply well located approximately 175 feet southwest of the proposed disposal field E and it will be abandoned and replaced with a well at least 300 feet from the proposed disposal field.
+- The preliminary septic system investigation notes that there is one known water supply well located approximately 175 feet southwest of the proposed disposal field E and it will be abandoned and replaced with a well at least 300 feet from the proposed disposal field.
 There is also a minor water course (stream) located approximately 150 feet west of the proposed disposal field E on an adjoining property and additional location data needs to be obtained to verify the setback distances to determine if a variance is necessary. - In an email dated May 2, 2019 Will Haskell, P.E. of Gorrill-Palmer requested information on abandonment and relocation of the offsite well as noted in the septic system siting investigation and ensure that the proposed subsurface systems comply with all applicable setbacks as the proposed engineered system is in close proximity to the detention basin and culvert outlet. - At the May 13, 2019 Planning Board meeting the applicant stated that additional soils investigation in the area of the engineered septic system was scheduled.
 That test pit analysis has not yet been submitted. - In an email dated May 15, 2019 Will Haskell, P.E. of Gorrill-Palmer recommends that the resolution of the offsite well location/setback be a condition of final approval.
 Additional information should be provided with the final plan submission.
+See FOF under "A. Pollution." - In a July 7, 2020 response to comments, DM Roma provided an updated Grading and Utility Plan, and Plan and Profile showing the delineation between Phase 1 and Phase 2.
+The updated plan shows that the two septic systems associated with units 45-50 will be constructed as part of the updated Phase 1.